AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/difference-between-a-google-analytics-conversion-and-a-buyer-touchpoint.md

 Marketo Measure will create a form touchpoint when:

 * A lead/contact that is associated to those conversions appear in your CRM.
-* The Marketo Measure JS is present on the web pages containing the form.
+* The [!DNL Marketo] Measure JS is present on the web pages containing the form.
 * A form is submitted within a 30 min session.

 Marketo Measure will ignore Destination Google Analytic conversions when:

 * A bot submits forms on a website (these bots usually don't make it into a client's CRM).
 * A user submits more forms after their first form submission.
 Marketo Measure will only push the first conversion from that session.
-* The user clicks on the form submission multiple times.
-Marketo Measure will only consider the first form submission.
+* The user clicks on the form submission multiple times. [!DNL Marketo] Measure will only consider the first form submission.
 * The user re-loads the thank you page multiple times.
 * The user is using any Ad Blocking tools.

-As you can see there are fundamental differences between what GA and Marketo Measure consider a conversion to be.
+As you can see there are fundamental differences between what GA and [!DNL Marketo Measure] consider a conversion to be.
 Therefore, it will be very likely that the number of conversions and the number of form Touchpoints will differ.